princessmiku/Yosh/README.md

 Using comming soon

 ## Setup
-    drag and drop the file to your Python Project
+    drag and drop the YoshData file to your Python Project

     import YoshData